 We caught up with one of the Hokies most-heralded recruits, Wyatt Teller, at last year's Spring Game (or what was supposed to be the Spring Game, but was actually rained out).
 Because of the weather, many players and their families wanted to get on the road, despite having previously arranged interviews with us.
 No worries though, as Wyatt (who did not have an interview set up with us) was kind enough to step in and talk with us.
 He provided us with the insight into what would eventually become his decision.
 Have a look for yourself:

 Several months after our interview (August 17 to be exact), Wyatt made his decision to become a Hokie, despite the long-held belief among recruiting experts that he was a Virginia-lean.
 It is thought that Bud Foster turning up the heat on Wyatt may have flipped him and led to his commitment.
-The staff really liked what they saw in him and they didn't want to let him get away, especially to their in-state rivals.
-Then of course shot up the rankings for the remainder of the season.
+The staff really liked what they saw in him, and they didn't want to let him get away, especially to their in-state rivals.
+Then of course, Wyatt shot up the rankings for the remainder of the season.
 Wyatt really impressed me with his excitement, candor and politeness, and having watched several of his other interviews, you just get the feeling that he's a great person.
 In one of those interviews he was asked if he was upset that he hadn't received an offer from Alabama, to which he responded with something to the effect of "No, some guys at these camps like to build offers, compare offers, etc. And I don't worry about that.
 It would be nice, but what purpose would it serve?
 I'm not going to go there.
 I already have all the offers I want, so I'm not going to try to get an offer just so I can show it off to people at camps."
-And if you had any doubts before that, just know he's an impressive young man.
+And if you still had any doubts after that, just know he's an impressive young man.

 GC: So Parker, you committed to the Hokies at the Spring Game.
 What made you decide on them and why then?